David Fernández (footballer, born 1976)

-David Fernández Miramontes (born 20 January 1976) is a Spanish former professional footballer who played as a striker, currently a scout of English club Manchester City.
+David Fernández Miramontes (born 20 January 1976) is a Spanish former professional footballer who played as a striker, currently a scout.

 He began his career with Deportivo de La Coruña, but spent most of it in Scottish football.
 He had a successful spell with Livingston, which earned him a move to Celtic.

 Club career

 Spain

 Born in A Coruña, Galicia, Fernández began his career with hometown club Deportivo de La Coruña.
 In 1995, he helped the reserves promote to Segunda División B, then was immediately promoted to the first team by manager John Toshack, making his competitive debut in a UEFA Cup Winners' Cup tie against APOEL FC in Cyprus, on 14 September (0–0).
 His first La Liga appearance took place on 26 November, as he again came on as a substitute for Txiki Begiristain midway through the second half of the 3–1 home win over Real Valladolid.

 Fernández finished his first season with Depor with 26 official matches and four goals, three of those coming within less than one month: against Real Sociedad (1–1 home draw), Atlético Madrid (2–2, home) and Real Zaragoza (1–0 Cup Winners' Cup victory).
 He was eventually unable to break through to a regular starting place, being loaned twice to Segunda División clubs, starting with Sevilla FC in the first part of 1997–98; he spent the entire 1999–2000 campaign with CD Toledo, appearing regularly but suffering relegation, after which he was released by Deportivo.